balancer/balancer-v2-monorepo/pkg/vault/README.md

 It is generally not used directly, as two other packages should fulfill all development needs:

 - To get the Solidity interface of the Vault and related contracts, see [`v2-interfaces`](../interfaces).
-- To get the deployment address in all networks, as well as ABIs and tools to deploy to a test network, see [`v2-deployments`](../deployments).
+- To get the deployment address in all networks, as well as ABIs and tools to deploy to a test network, see [`balancer-deployments` repository](https://github.com/balancer/balancer-deployments).

 ## Overview